 By definition, this formula will sometimes result in scores with decimal values.
-These scores should not be rounded.
+Decimal values should not be rounded, but negative numbers should be rounded to the nearest whole number, which is "0."

 Mark student responses according to the rules in the first table below.
 The second table provides several examples of common situations and how to score in them.